 Unlike Network Providers, Out-of-Network Providers may send you a bill and collect the amount of the Provider's charge that exceeds the Plan's Maximum Allowed Amount.
 You are responsible for paying the difference between the Maximum Allowed Amount and the amount the Provider charges.
 This amount can be significant.
 Choosing a Network Provider will likely result in lower Out-of-Pocket costs to you.
-Please call Member Services for help in finding a Network Provider or visit the Claims Administrator's website.
+Please call Member Services at the phone number on the back of your medical ID card for help in finding a Network Provider or visit the Claims Administrator's website.